sigurdkampevold/media_mood/index.markdown

 ## _The COVID-19 Effect_

 Hitting of the analyses on how the mood evolves throughout time, we illustrated how the compound score develops through our data set.
-For simplicity, the visualization follows once again:
+For simplicity, the latter part of the visualization follows once again:

 {% include_relative /_plots/covid_line.html %}

 The compound score above drops drastically in March 2020.
-There are other sections of the plot where the compound drops drastically, but this is the only section with no significant reduction in quotations.
+There are other sections of the plot where the compound also drops drastically, but this is the only section with no significant reduction in quotations.
 Moreover, the mood stays down for some time, actually until the end of the data set.

 As an illuminated reader, you have surely drawn the lines already.
 A particular pandemic hit the western world in March 2020, resulting in lockdowns, fright, and economic cracks.
 The mood in the population indeed fell in this period, and the diagram points out that the same yielded in the media.
 The Quotebank dataset provides a unique opportunity to assess how the mood in the media changed during the first lockdowns, and we decided to dive further into the topic.